-Set the burner to a low heat and slowly increase to a medium heat as it starts to warm up.
-The trick here is to try and heat the water as slowly as possible to prevent overboiling which will burn your coffee grounds and can produce bitter tasting brew.
+Set the burner to a low heat and slowly increase it to a medium heat as it starts to warm up.
+The trick here is to try and heat the water as slowly as possible to prevent overboiling, which will burn your coffee grounds and can produce a bitter-tasting brew.

 7. Keep A Close Eye On It!

-When you see bubbling that means that you’re producing steam and your water is just about to boil.
-You will want to maintain this temperature, so when you start to see bubble remove your percolator from the heat for a few seconds and then place back on the heat so that your water doesn’t become too hot.
+When you see bubbling, that means that you’re producing steam, and your water is just about to boil.
+You will want to maintain this temperature, so when you start to see bubbles remove your percolator from the heat for a few seconds and then place it back on the heat so that your water doesn’t become too hot.

 Continue this process until you start to see the water change from clear to brown.